dsfields/spleen-node/README.md

       This method returns a Boolean value indicating whether or not there was a match.

+    + `Filter.prototype.or(clause | filter)`: appends an instance of `Clause` or the statemetns within a `Filter` to the `Filter`'s list of statements using an "or" conjunctive.

+      _Parameters_

+      - `clause`: _(required)_ an instance of `Clause`.

+      ...or...

+      - `filter` _(required)_ an instance of `Filter`.
+If this overload is called, all of the statements for the given filter are concatonated onto the end of the `Filter` instance's statements.
+All statements appended on are treated as individual statements, and not a single group.
+The first statement in the joined filter is conjoined with an "or."

+      This method returns the `Filter` instance.

+    + `Filter.prototype.orGroup(filter)`: ands an instance of `Filter` as a single statement evaluated as a group.
+The statement is joined to the previous statement with an "or."

+      _Parameters_

+      - `filter`: _(required)_ the instance of `Filter` to add as a group statement.

+      This method returns the `Filter` instance.

     + `Filter.prototype.prioritize(priorities [, options] | strategy)`: creates a shallow copy of the `Filter` instance, and reorders all statements to align with a given list of field targets that is ordered by priority.

       Reordered statements cannot always be made to be in perfect prioritization order.
 This method will always return a `Filter` instance that is logically the same as the original.
 For example...